annejan/swarmtv/trunk/rss-torrent/readme.txt

 Adding sources:

 Example

+rss source
-./rsstorrent -s "Eztv:http://www.ezrss.it/feed/" -t "eztv"
+./rsstorrent -s "Eztv:http://www.ezrss.it/feed/" -t "defaultrss"

+Twitter
+./rsstorrent -s "Twitter://<username>:<password>@twitter.com/statuses/friends_timeline.xml" -t "twitter"

 The first option -s tells rsstorrent to expect an <name>:<url> combination. the first ':' that is found in the sctring is the delimiter, any ':''s after that are included in the url